zuruoke/circle_detection_ml/README.md

 - Unet
 - Resnet

-Additionally, testing and training scripts are provided for training with various configurations such as image size, batch size, epochs, etc. Configuration parameters can be adjusted in the `args.py` file.
+Additionally, testing and training scripts are provided for training with various configurations such as model type, image size, batch size, epochs, etc. Configuration parameters can be adjusted in the `args.py` file.
 Efficient data loaders have been implemented to load and create the dataset.

 The main entry point for the project is `main.py`.